 Molecule Type: Acetylated derivative of THC.
 Also considered a THC analog.

 Manufacturers synthesize THC-O through a chemical process.
 First, they start with hemp-derived Delta-8 or Delta-9 THC.
-Then they combine the THC molecules with acetic anhydride, a high-inflammable and colorless liquid used to make fibers, plastics, pharmaceuticals, and dyes.
-This process acetylation process converts Delta-8 to THC-O.
+Then they combine the THC molecules with acetic anhydride to convert Delta-8 to THC-O.

 - Vape cartridges